Base4Security/BUDA/docs/index.rst

 Behavioral User-driven Deceptive Activities Framework (BUDA)
 ============================================================

-BUDA is an deception-based security framework designed to enhance **deception operations** by adding realistic traces of human to deception activities.
+BUDA is a deception-based security framework designed to enhance **deception operations** by adding realistic traces of human to deception activities.

 It enables **consistency** in the generation of deception operations by **automating** the process of **generating** and **executing** deception operations.